Chobolabs/spine-cpp/README.md

 * Written in C++11 with virtual functions instead of spine-c's C-style polymorphism (Unfortunately it also means slower compile-time)
 * Uses a fork of [sajson](https://github.com/chadaustin/sajson) to load json files which provides much faster load time.
 The time spent in json parsing is about a half of spine-c's.
 * Utilizes more cache-friendly data structures which improve performance of the animation state update and world vertex generation.
 The observed gain is 2-3% on desktop cpus and 10-40% on common arm cpus found on most hand-held devices (due to their lower L1 and L2 cache miss tolerance)
-* No support for linked meshes yet, but it will be available soon

 You can also see the upcoming features in the [roadmap](https://github.com/Chobolabs/spine-cpp/blob/master/Roadmap.md).